Out of Eden Walk: Connecting Humanity

 - Because in an age of shallow media that often polarizes and divides, our deepening trove of cross-cultural ‘slow storytelling’ offers audiences a more humane, meaningful, and inclusive alternative to today’s angry narratives of nativism, intolerance, and xenophobia.

 - Because walking reawakens wonder.
-And wonder is what unites us: We are building a storytelling community across borders that shares its own rediscovery of the Earth at three miles per hour.
+And wonder is what unites us: We are building a storytelling community across borders that shares its own rediscovery of the Earth at three miles an hour.

 -